 Money and currency

 In Myanmar, people pay with the Kyat.
 1 £ is currently equal to about 1,770 Myanmar Kyat.
 Life in Myanmar is very affordable for western tourists.
 However, the country averages slightly higher prices compared to other countries in Southeast Asia, such as Thailand or Vietnam.
 Hostels can be found for 10 USD a night, an average hotel room costs between 25 and 50 USD.
-A complete street meal can be had for 2 to 5, in a local restaurant for 7 to 10.
+A complete street meal can be had for 2 to 5 USD, and in a local restaurant for 7 to 10 USD.

 The cheapest way to pay in Myanmar is to occasionally withdraw some money and using that to pay.
 For a long time, Myanmar was closed for tourists.
 Keep in mind that withdrawing money might not be possible in certain places.
 However, the large cities will almost always have cash machines.
 It is generally cheaper to withdraw money with a debit card instead of a credit card, as credit card companies charge higher fees for foreign transactions.
 You are still advised to bring a credit card in case the debit card is not accepted.
 Keep in mind that many banks have disabled withdrawing money outside of Europe as a safety precaution.
 Check before departure whether you need to activate your card for usage outside of Europe.
-This can often easily be done via the website or app of the bank.
+This can often easily be done through your bankʼs website or app.

 Most travellers start their journey in Yangon (Rangoon) or Mandalay.
 Most sights are easily reachable from these central cities.
 A lot of travellers at the very least visit the temple complexes of Bagan, the Shwedagon Pagoda in Yangon, the Golden Rock, Lake Inle and Mount Popa, a monastery on top of a volcano.